 Additionally, according to the National Academies of Sciences, an average, healthy adult male living in a temperate climate requires about 15.5 cups (3.7) liters of fluids daily.

 On the other hand, an average, healthy female living under the same conditions will require around 11.5 cups (2.7) liters of fluids daily.
 The fluids recommended range from water and other beverages and food.

-However, the Institute of Medicine suggests for men to drink about 3 liters of water daily, women to consume a little over 2 liters per day.
+However, the Institute of Medicine suggests that men drink about 3 liters of water daily, women consume a little over 2 liters per day.
 Also, they recommend pregnant women to drink about 10 cups of water daily while those breastfeeding need about 12 cups.

 Additionally, you can check on the amount of water you need and if you are drinking enough by checking the color of your urine.
 If it is clear and very light yellow with less odor, is less dehydrated.
 On the other hand, if the color is darker and the urine smells a lot, you are very dehydrated and hence need lots of water.

 Moreover, you can also know that you are dehydrated when you feel thirsty.
 Hence, whenever you get thirsty, grab a glass of water and drink it to keep hydrated.
 Therefore, to prevent dehydration, you can add some water in between your meals, before, during, and after an exercise, or still, substitute your can of soda with a bottle of drinking water.

 You can take water in other forms such as vegetable and fruit smoothies, beverages, and fruit juices.
 Importantly, drinking water is the best way to stay hydrated.

 Some factors also help determine the amount of water consumed by an individual.
 They include the following;

 Participating in vigorous activities such as exercising makes you sweat a lot.
 Therefore, you need to drink an extra amount of water to compensate for the lost fluid.
 Importantly, you can drink water before, during, and after the workout session.